How Coronavirus Has Affected Family Courts and Process

 From custody and visitation schedules, to hearings and trials, here's how the courts have been conducted during the Coronavirus pandemic.

 We have waited a while to see how the courts would handle divorce and family law cases during the Coronavirus pandemic.
 Over the past few months we’ve learned a few things.

 - Custody Cases or Visitation Schedules

 Judges across the country have signaled that they are not putting this issue on the front burner.
-In order to catch up with a backlog of cases, many courts are limiting the amount of new hearings they are setting unless it’s something really outrageous.
-Most courts are not treating Coronavirus related motions on an emergency basis, meaning any new custody motions filed relating to the virus are going to require patience.
-The bottom line is that the courts are expecting that parents follow custody and visitation orders that are already in place, unless the virus makes it impossible to do so.
+In order to catch up with a backlog of cases, many courts are limiting the number of new hearings they are setting unless it’s something really outrageous.
+Most courts are not treating Coronavirus-related motions on an emergency basis, meaning any new custody motions filed relating to the virus are going to require patience.
+The bottom line is that the courts are expecting that parents follow custody and visitation orders that are already in place unless the virus makes it impossible to do so.
 You can read more in our blog, How Courts Are Dealing With Parenting Time During Coronavirus.